Top of the pageCheck Your Symptoms

 - New tools, toys, appliances, or other objects.

 - Latex.
-Allergy to natural rubber latex affects people who are exposed to rubber products on a regular basis, especially health care workers, rubber industry workers, and people who have had multiple surgeries.
+Allergy to natural rubber latex affects people who are exposed to rubber products on a regular basis.
+It's often seen in health care workers, rubber industry workers, and people who've had multiple surgeries.
 Latex allergies can cause a severe reaction.

 Check Your Symptoms